 Once you’ve decided on how to organize and place your termination resistors, you can add it to your placement floorplan.
-With your circuitry paths as well as your power and ground needs accounted for, you can create a well thought-out floor plan that will guide your high speed PCB parts placement.
+With your circuitry paths as well as your power and ground needs accounted for, you can create a well thought-out floor plan that will help with your high speed layout guidelines and Printed Circuit Board parts placement.

 Floorplanning and the other strategies that we’ve talked about will give you a great start on your parts placement.
 Your high speed design tools can help you with the placement as well as many other aspects of the design.
 Professional PCB design software, like Altium Designer, comes with the right tools for the job.

-Would you like to find out more about the different high speed capabilities that Altium offers its users?
+Would you like to find out more about the different high speed layout guidelines and capabilities that Altium offers its users?
 Talk to an expert at Altium.